 Born and raised in New York City, Ruth Messinger imbibed her parents’ passion for FDR and especially for the New Deal as a model for what government could and should do.
 Her long career as a social worker, celebrated New York City politician, and honored social justice leader reflects and magnifies that passion.

 At Harvard University, she was inspired by one of her professors, who started every class saying, “I told Franklin….”—a phrase that seemed to connect her to a living past.
 Read more

-To join our efforts as an adviser, institutional partner, supporter, or active member of the NYC working group, please contact us at [email protected].
+To join our efforts as an adviser, institutional partner, supporter, or active member of the NYC Chapter of the Living New Deal, please contact us at [email protected].